 The proposed project area occurs in geologic formations of the Paleozoic period.
 The structural belts are internally bounded by the Melones and Bear Mountains fault zones and are characterized by extensive faulting, shearing, and folding (City of Placerville, 2004).
 These types of formations do not contain vertebrate fossils, and therefore are not considered to be paleontologically sensitive.
 The surrounding geologic formations are of similar age and formation.
 As mentioned above, records at UCMP were reviewed to determine if paleontological resources were previously discovered or recorded at the project site or in the project vicinity and were determined to be negative.
-Based on the type of geologic units underlying the project site and the negative results of paleontological resources.
+Based on the type of geologic units underlying the project site and the negative results of paleontological resources within the project site and vicinity, the project site has low potential for paleontological resources.
 There are no unique geologic features within or adjacent to the project site that would be affected by the proposed project.